We arrive late at an Indian restaurant named Real Indian Magic. Cait is giddy with excitement to see Josie again and runs from the car.

 Ā

-We sit down with Josie, her partner Huew and Chico and immediately cut the small talk.
+We sit down with Josie, her partner Huw and Chico and immediately cut the small talk.
 Delicious food and conversation takes us well into the night.
-Chico speaks of how people donāt breath when waiting for their turn to speak: Iām aware of it for the rest of the night.
+Chico speaks of how people donāt breathe when waiting for their turn to speak: Iām aware of it for the rest of the night.

 Ā